NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Hammered by Fate.md

 This background is associated with the suit of Hammers.

 Choose two ability boosts.
 One must be to **Strength**, and one is a free ability boost.
-You gain the [[Feats/Hefty Hauler|Hefty Hauler]] skill feat and are trained in one of the following Lore skills, as fits your history: Daemon Lore, Demon Lore, or Devil Lore.
+You gain the [[Hefty Hauler|Hefty Hauler]] skill feat and are trained in one of the following Lore skills, as fits your history: Daemon Lore, Demon Lore, or Devil Lore.
 You also gain the [[Actions/Harrow the Fiend|Harrow the Fiend]] free action.

 *Source: Pathfinder: Stolen Fate Player's Guide*
 *OGL*